In partnership with the horse, create a heart-centered connection to maximize your emotional agility, raise your consciousness, transform and heal.

 Micky has built a strong brand for her business and attributes her success to her four horse partners (Riley, Henry, Tig, and Tango) and her family, who have all helped to shape a unique equine experience that so many visitors have shared since opening.
 Happily married to Chris for 31 years, Chris and Micky are proud parents of their daughter Erin, who volunteers at the equine facility from time-to-time.
 A descendent of the Haudenosaunee, Micky is proud of her Indigenous, Scottish and Irish heritage and recognizes the land that her business is situated on is a part of her rich ancestral history.

-Erin is a registered social worker with the Ontario College of Social Workers and Social Service Workers.
-She has her Honours Bachelor of Social Worker from Lakehead University.
-She is a proud two-spirit BIPOC person who works in the field of indigenous child welfare.
+Ayra is a registered social worker with the Ontario College of Social Workers and Social Service Workers.
+They have received their Honours Bachelor of Social Worker from Lakehead University.
+They are a proud two-spirit BIPOC person who work in the field of children's mental health.

-Erin first sat on the back of a horse before she was able to walk.
-She grew up playing in the field with the horses while her mother rode, and has always been most comfortable with horses on the ground.
-She has competed in dressage, hunters and equitation, and dabbled in low level trail, western pleasure, cross country and even polo.
-She is the past-president of the Lakehead Equestrian Team and QSLB Cadora, the local Cadora (CAnadian Dressage Owners and Riders Association) chapter.
+Ayra first sat on the back of a horse before they were able to walk.
+They grew up playing in the field with the horses while their mother rode, and have always been most comfortable with horses on the ground.
+They have competed in dressage, hunters and equitation, and dabbled in low level trail, western pleasure, cross country and even polo.
+They are the past-president of the Lakehead Equestrian Team and QSLB Cadora, the local Cadora (CAnadian Dressage Owners and Riders Association) chapter.

-Her equine passions include the sport of dressage (both riding and instructing), facilitated equine experiential learning, and the retraining and re-homing of off track standardbred horses.
-Her non-equine passions include pc gaming, music, and dungeons & dragons.
+Their equine passions include the sport of dressage (both riding and instructing), facilitated equine experiential learning, and the retraining and re-homing of off track standardbred horses.
+Their non-equine passions include pc gaming, music, and dungeons & dragons.